Things to Do in Fukuoka in March

 Best Activities in March

-Fukuoka Castle Ruins Historical Walks
+Fukuoka Castle Ruins Cherry Blossom Viewing

 March Events & Festivals